 Last December while I was in Africa, I did a weeklong series of reader success stories to help inspire you to travel more.
-My goal was to show that I’m not special and my advice doesn’t work for just me – it can work for anyone and that anyone can travel if they just put their mind to it.
+My goal was to show that I’m not special and my advice doesn’t work for just me — it can work for anyone, and anyone can travel if they just put their mind to it.
 Knowing I wasn’t alone really helped me when I started traveling.

 Nomadic Matt: Thanks for doing this interview!
 Give us some background on you two.

 We’re Dave and Vicky!
-Vicky and I are in our mid twenties.
-We met in high school in a small suburb 40 minutes outside of Boston called Ashland where I lived my entire life and she moved to after a series of previous moves that took her from Russia to Australia to the US.
-After we graduated college, we worked for two years and are now setting off on a two year journey around Asia and Europe.
+Vicky and I are in our mid-twenties.
+We met in high school in a small suburb 40 minutes outside of Boston called Ashland, where I lived my entire life and she moved to after a series of previous moves that took her from Russia to Australia to the US.
+After we graduated college, we worked for two years and are now setting off on a two-year journey around Asia and Europe.
 We left for Japan in September 2012.
 We’re planning on heading to almost 50 countries throughout Asia and Europe.
 After that, who knows!
 Home?
 South America?
 Africa?
 Anything is possible.

 What was your original inspiration?
 What made you decide to go jump ship and travel?

 In September 2011, we went on an eight-day trip to Greece that took us around Santorini, Athens, and the Peloponnese.
 It was a great trip, but it was only eight days.
 We thought “this doesn’t make sense.”
 We just spent $5,000 for an eight-day trip to Greece.
 There has to be a more efficient, cost-effective way to travel.
 The answer for us was long-term travel and backpacking.
 We could stretch this budget much further and see other amazing places if we saved our money and took off for a year.
 Then out of nowhere, one year became two — and here we are!